 This checklist on how to migrate Magento 1 to Magento 2 explains how we organize migration processes at Onilab.
 It describes what stages it includes and how to handle every milestone.

 But how long does it take to migrate Magento 1 to Magento 2?
 The duration will heavily depend on:

 - the number of extensions;

 - the number of store views.

 First, we must make sure that both the client and our team understand the complexity of the task ahead.
-For a clear picture of the amount of work, we analyze the migration scope by estimating the following factors:
+FWe create a Magento migration plan and analyze the migration scope by estimating the following factors:

 - the current technical functionality of the website (third-party extensions, integrations with different ERPs and CRMs, custom themes, Magento core customizations, etc);